IuliiaKonovalova/e-commerce/README.md

 - [unsplash](https://unsplash.com/): for providing a free products' images to fill out the store.
 - [chrome developer tools](https://developer.chrome.com/extensions/devtools_inspector): for providing a free platform to test website.
 - [adidas](https://www.adidas.com/): for providing a free products' data and images to fill out the store on clothes and shoes.
+- [dell](https://www.dell.com/): for providing a free products' data and images to fill out the store on computers and laptops.
 - [nike](https://www.nike.com/): for providing a free products' data and images to fill out the store on clothes and shoes.
 - [artsaber](https://www.artsabers.com/): for providing a free products' images to fill out the store on lightsabers data and images.
 - [backwaterreptiles](https://www.backwaterreptiles.com/): for providing a free products' images to fill out the store on tarantulas' data and images.